patelzil/skip-the-service/README.md

 It allows users to view selective service categories and read user reviews to find and book any service from beauty and wellness for men and women to home repairs and maintenance.

+## Contributors
+- The project has been transferred from gitlab.
+Below are the names of the contributors of the project:
+1. Zil Patel
+2. Zelin Qiu
+3. Wesley Reynolds
+4. Joshua Thomas
+5. Yue Wan

 ## Vision Statement
 - Our [Vision](https://code.cs.umanitoba.ca/3350-winter-2021-a01/group-1/-/blob/master/docs/Vision.md)